 The two most important partitions to encrypt are: the home partition, where your private data resides, and the swap partition, where sensitive data might be stored temporarily during operation.
 Of course, nothing prevents you from encrypting any other partitions that might be of interest.
 For example /var where database servers, mail servers or print servers store their data, or /tmp which is used by various programs to store potentially interesting temporary files.
 Some people may even want to encrypt their whole system.
-The only exception is the /boot partition which must remain unencrypted, because currently there is no way to load the kernel from an encrypted partition.
+Generally the only exception here is the /boot partition which must remain unencrypted, because historically there was no way to load the kernel from an encrypted partition.
+(GRUB is now able to do that, but debian-installer currently lacks native support for encrypted /boot.
+The setup is therefore covered in a separate document.)